neondatabase/website/content/docs/guides/branch-archiving.md

 - `Timeline archive`: The time when the branch archive operation was initiated
 - `Timeline unarchive`: The time when the branch unarchive operation was initiated

+For related information, see [System operations](/docs/manage/operations).

 You can also monitor branch states using the Neon CLI or Neon API.

 <Tabs labels={["CLI", "API"]}>

 <TabItem>
-The Neon CLI [branches list](https://neon.tech/docs/reference/cli-branches#list) command shows a branch's `Current State`.
+The Neon CLI [branches list](/docs/reference/cli-branches#list) command shows a branch's `Current State`.
 Branch states include:

   - `init` - the branch is being created but is not available for querying.
   - `ready` - the branch is fully operational and ready for querying.
 Expect normal query response times.